PrestaShop/docs/themes/assets/index.rst

 Registering in themes
 ------------------------------

-By now you probably understood that this theme.yml file became the heart of PrestaShop themes.
+By now you probably understood that this ``theme.yml`` file became the heart of PrestaShop themes.

-To register assets, ceate a new key ``assets`` at the top level of your theme.yml, the register your files according to your needs.
-Page identifier are based on the ``php_self`` property of each controller (`example`_)
+To register assets, ceate a new ``assets`` key at the top level of your ``theme.yml``, and register your files according to your needs.
+Page identifiers are based on the ``php_self`` property of each controller (`example`_)

-For example, if you want to add an external library on each page and a custom lib on the product page:
+For example, if you want to add an external library on each page and a custom library on the Product page:

 .. code-block:: yaml